DCSEmeraldCampus/ProfessionalPartnerships/README.md

  * ASP.net and web development
  * Node.js development

+## Configuration
+The application pulls the database connection string from an environment variable.
+You will need to create an environment variable called (using the correct DB credentials) `ConnectionStrings:PartnershipsDatabase` with the value `Server=emeraldcampus.database.windows.net;Database=Partnerships;User Id=USER_ID_GOES_HERE;Password='PASSWORD_GOES_HERE'`

 ## Using Entity Framework to Generate Model Classes
 Entity Frame is able to generate the model classes necessary to communicate with the database.